m9brady/nisar-tools/README.md

 Utilities for reading in simulated NISAR data products from NASA-JPL: https://nisar.jpl.nasa.gov/data/sample-data/

-Currently only has minimal support for L1 RSLC and L2 GSLC products.
+Currently only has rudimentary support for L1 RSLC and L2 GSLC/GCOV products.

 ### Environment setup